holzschu/python_ios/README.md

 Your Mercurial configuration file is stored in  `~/Documents/.hgrc` (you don't have the right to write in `~/.hgrc` in iOS, unless it's jailbroken).
 You can place it elsewhere if you change the value of the $HGRCPATH environment variable.

 Once you've done that, you're done.
-Try "hg clone your-repository".
+Try `hg clone your-repository`.
 Then edit your files (in place) using [VimIOS](https://github.com/holzschu/VimIOS).

 # TODO:
 - make the install process more friendly